telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 console.log(caller_address)
 ```

-If you need to loop over all members and not just retreive the first member you can use the `array_length` value we retreived earlier to do so.
+If you need to loop over all members and not just retreive the first member's properties you can use the `array_length` value we retreived earlier to do so.

 ## Using a smart contract